SachaSkinner/psychic-game/README.md

 # psychic-game
-my first game with JavaScript
+My first game with JavaScript.

+Guess a letter and see what happens!